Ethelda/Rational/README.md

 # Rational
 ========
-Java library for doing arithmetics with rational numbers.
+Arithmetic Java library on top of BigInteger and BigDecimal

 ## Supported operations:
 * add